hallpaz/3dsystems20/docs/assignment2.md

 ### Modeling the Scene

 First of all, we need to compute the geometry and texture coordinates for a sphere.
 We decided to parameterize the sphere in terms of latitude and longitude coordinates, as well as use an equirectangular panorama as a bidimensional texture for the interior of the sphere.
-A valid concern about textures is the possibility of distortion due to the mapping.
-With this representation, we have an image that takes into account the distortion of the surface.
+A valid concern about textures is the possibility of distortion due to the mapping; using this representation, we have an image and a natural map that takes into account the distortion of the surface.
 ![Panorama Equirectangular; source: https://www.flickr.com/photos/101382486@N07/9688940322/in/photolist-NVEvL-FKxNb-8sNqz4-4xDge6-8sdop9-7EncwT-49Fsty-49GdCm-fLbmpd](img/panorama4.jpg)

 For the geometry, we sample points uniformly as we increment the angles Phi and Theta in a spherical coordinate system. **0 <= Phi <= 2pi; 0 <= Theta < pi**.
 As the texture has a boundary and the sphere has not , we must be careful to achieve a good and meaningful result.
 Our strategy for a good mapping was: